hbjornoy/higgs-boson-classification/README.md

 - grad_loss.py
 - proj1_helpers.py

+These files need explenation:

+#### cross_validation.py
+- Contains the cross_validation code used by the two Jupyter Notebook files.

+#### dataprocessing.py
+- Contains methods for cleaning data, normalization of data, running PCA-analysis, calculating predictions etc..

+#### grad_loss.py
+- Contains methods for computing gradients and loss functions.

 ### Jupyter notebook

 This folder contains the following files:
 - basic_methods_implemented.ipynb
 - step_by_step.ipynb

+#### basic_methods_implemented.ipynb
-basic_methods_implemented.ipynb contains the implementations of the 6 basic functions, including optimization of hyperparameters to have a base comparison of the 6 methods.
+- contains the implementations of the 6 basic functions, including optimization of hyperparameters to have a base comparison of the 6 methods.

+#### step_by_step.ipynb
-step_by_step.ipynb contains the step_by_step methodology for our final delivery on Keggle.
+- contains the step_by_step methodology for our final delivery on Keggle.
 This provides an overview of the methods used, including our process to find the optimal solution.